 Since our inception in 1986, we have not been profitable.
 We expect to incur additional losses for the foreseeable future, and our losses could increase as our research and development efforts progress.
-As of March 31, 2000, our accumulated deficit was approximately \$56.6 million.
+As of September 30, 2000, our accumulated deficit was approximately \$60.2 million.
 To become profitable, we must successfully develop drug candidates, enter into profitable agreements with other parties and our drug candidates must receive regulatory approval.
 These other parties must then successfully manufacture and market our drug candidates.
 It could be several years, if ever, before we receive royalties under our existing license agreements or any future license agreements.
 In addition, we never expect to generate revenue directly from product sales.
-If we do not generate revenue, or if our drug development expenses increase, we may need to raise additional funds through new or existing collaborations or through private or public equity or debt financings.
-If financing is not available on acceptable terms, or not available at all, we may not have enough capital to continue our current business strategy. capital to continue our current business strategy.
+If we do not generate revenue, or if our drug development expenses increase, we may need to raise additional funds through new or existing collaborations or through private or public equity or debt financing.
+If financing is not available on acceptable terms or not available at all, we may not have enough capital to continue our current business strategy.

-If The R.W.
-Johnson Pharmaceutical Research Institute and Ortho-McNeil were to terminate, substantially modify or fail to fulfill their obligations under their license agreement with us, we would lose substantially all of our revenue
+If RWJPRI and Ortho-McNeil were to terminate, substantially modify or fail to fulfill their obligations under their license agreement with us, we would lose substantially all of our revenue

-If The R.W.
-Johnson Pharmaceutical Research Institute and Ortho-McNeil change their exclusive worldwide license agreement with us, including by terminating it or failing to fulfill their obligations, we would lose substantially all of our revenue.
-Approximately 79.4% of our revenues for the three months ended March 31, 2000, approximately 46.9% of our revenues for the year ended December 31, 1999 and approximately 83.5% of our revenues for the year ended December 31, 1998 resulted from this license agreement.
-These revenues represent approximately 48.1% of our total revenues since our inception in 1986.
+If RWJPRI and Ortho-McNeil change their exclusive worldwide license agreement with us, including by terminating it or failing to fulfill their obligations, we would lose substantially all of our revenue.
+Approximately 59.2% of our revenues for the nine months ended September 30, 2000, approximately 46.9% of our revenues for the year ended December 31, 1999 and approximately 83.5% of our revenues for the year ended December 31, 1998 resulted from this license agreement.
+These revenues represent approximately 45.6% of our total revenues since our inception in 1986.

-Under this agreement, The R.W.
-Johnson Pharmaceutical Research Institute and Ortho-McNeil have several rights that could delay or stop the development of our flu drug candidate, including sole discretion on all elements of research and development of RWJ-270201, including timing and design of further clinical trials, sole control over the amount of resources devoted to the research and development of RWJ-270201 and the right to terminate or cancel the agreement, which they may do at anv time on four months notice.
+Under this agreement, RWJPRI and Ortho-McNeil have several rights that could delay or stop the development of our flu drug candidate, including sole discretion on all elements of research and development of RWJ-270201, including timing and design of further clinical trials, sole control over the amount of resources devoted to the research and development of RWJ-270201 and the right to terminate or cancel the agreement, which they may do at any time on four months notice.

-our development collaborations with other parties fail, the development of our drug candidates will be delayed or stopped
+If our development collaborations with other parties fail, the development of our drug candidates will be delayed or stopped discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets;